 - His Greater Servant of Makhleb ability allows him to summon an executioner, cacodemon, balrug, blizzard demon, or green death with a summon cap of one.

-- He has sufficient MR and HD to make most debilitating effects chancy at best.
+- He has sufficient willpower and HD to make most debilitating effects chancy at best.
 Dedicated Hexes specialists might be able to weaken him with status effects, but others are unlikely to get much use out of such abilities.

 - He is vulnerable to silver damage, so ranged weapons users with silver javelins can deal very heavy damage to him, likely taking him down before he gets close.